weztcy/Web-Programming-Learning/README.md

 using a web browser.

-For PHP projects, run them using a web server or PHP development server according to the project requirements.
+For PHP projects, run them through a supported web server or PHP development environment according to the project requirements.

 ## 🎯 Repository Purpose

-This repository is used to:
+This repository is maintained to:

-* Store web programming learning materials
-* Collect various web development source codes
+* Organize various web development implementations
-* Practice basic frontend and backend development
+* Maintain frontend and backend source code references
+* Document interface, interaction, and data-processing implementations
-* Learn HTML, CSS, JavaScript, and PHP
+* Centralize HTML, CSS, JavaScript, and PHP projects
-* Learn data processing and database integration
-* Improve problem-solving skills in web development
+* Maintain reusable web development components and references
-* Serve as a personal reference for website development
+* Provide a structured collection of web development projects and experiments

 ## 🤝 Contribution